rblack42/TechCommittee/docs/Scrapy.rst

     * Class list by term

-I also use this tool to extract a list of registered students for each class I teach, and use the extracted data to set up my excel spreadsheet I use as a gradebook.
+I also use this tool to extract a list of registered students for each class I teach, and use the extracted data to set up the Excel spreadsheet I use as a gradebook.
 All of this setup is automated.
 Further, I use a similar script to generate the syllabus I use for each course.
 An example of the output from this script is seen here: